 Difficulty Level: Moderate hike, some steep grades with switchbacks.

 Description: One site within this developed campground has been redesignated for use by backcountry users only.
-Up to 8 campers allowed.
-Picnic tables, food lockers, firepits, and barbecues available, as are water, restroom, and solar shower facilities shared by all campground campers.
+Up to 2 groups and 8 campers allowed.
+Picnic table, food locker, firepit, and barbecue grill available, as are water, restroom, and solar shower facilities (quarter operated) shared by all campground campers.

-Parking: Overnight parking for trail access is available only at the Prairie Creek Visitor Center (inquire within) or Elk Meadow (near start of Davison Road).
+Parking: Overnight parking for trail access is available only in the designated parking area across Newton B. Drury Scenic Parkway from the Prairie Creek Visitor Center or Elk Meadow (near start of Davison Road).
 Overnight parking is not allowed on the Newton B. Drury Scenic parkway.

-Fee: $5 camping fee required, payable on arrival at campground.
+Fee: $5 per person/per night camping fee required, payable on arrival at campground.

-Trailhead: Redwood Creek Trailhead (summer only) or Orick Rodeo Grounds
+Trailhead: Tall Trees Trailhead (additional permit required for access road, summer only), Redwood Creek Trailhead (summer only) or Orick Rodeo Grounds

-Mileage to campground: 3 miles to camp from the Redwood Creek Trailhead or 6 miles from the Orick Rodeo Grounds.
+Mileage to campground: 7 miles from the Tall Trees Trailhead, 3 miles from the Redwood Creek Trailhead or 6 miles from the Orick Rodeo Grounds.
 Several loop options for horses on theOrick Horse Trails.

 Difficulty Level:Moderate to strenuous

 Description: Located in the Redwood Creek area, walk through old-growth redwoods to camp.
 Picnic tables, bear proof lockers, fire pits, toilet, non-potable water (treat from creek), and a corral.
 No more than 12 stock animals are permitted.
 Free backcountry permit required.

 Trailheads: Tall Trees Trailhead (additional permit required for access road, summer only), Redwood Creek Trailhead (summer only), or Orick Horse Trailhead.